farid002/heap-sort/README.md

 # ANALYSIS of ALGORITHMS - HEAPSORT

 In this project we are going to analyze working principles of Heap Sort algorithm.
-We are scripting and applying several functions such as Build-Heap, Heapify, Heap-Sort, Extract- Max, Extract-Min and etc. We are given 10 .csv files, which contain data of employees for 10 days.
-It is required to find best and worst 3 employees according to certain criteria and give the execution time for each file.
+Several functions such as Build-Heap, Heapify, Heap-Sort, Extract- Max, Extract-Min and etc have been scripted and analyzed.
+We are given 10 .csv files, which contain data of employees for 10 days.
+It is required to find the best and the worst 3 employees according to certain criteria and give the execution time for each file.
 There is also another file named numbers.csv that contains more than a million numbers those have to be sorted by heap-sort method.

 # APPLICATION AND ANALYSIS